monikabaabu/GeeksForGeeks/readme.md

-# 🚀 Geeks for Feeks
+# 🚀 Geeks for Geeks

 This repository contains my **topic-wise solutions to GeeksforGeeks problems**, pushed regularly to improve problem-solving skills and strengthen **Data Structures & Algorithms** fundamentals.